 - Respecting the community in which we live

 Included in the Customer Service Charter is a set of standards to provide guidance on how we will respond to your enquiry within a specified timeframe.
 Response times vary and are dependent on the type of enquiry.
 Standards for these are taken from best practice, legislative timeframes and standards from our Annual Plan.

-To find out more about these standards and response times and to read our Customer Service Charter, click on the link below.
+To find out more about these standards and response times please click on the link below.

-If you are not satisfied with our service or if we have made a mistake, we ask that you contact us directly so that the matter can be resolved.
+If you are not satisfied with our service in any respect, or if we have made a mistake, please bring your complaint to us directly so that the matter can be resolved.